 Observatory of the Crime control system towards Immigration

-OCSPI (Observatorio Criminológico del Sistema Penal ante la inmigración) is an initiative of the Institute de Criminology of the University of Malaga, Spain, specifically by Associate Professor Elisa Garcia-España, who runs it.
+OCSPI (Observatorio Criminológico del Sistema Penal ante la inmigración) is an initiative of the Andalusian Inter-University Institute of Criminology of the University of Malaga, Spain, ran by Associate Professor Elisa Garcia-España.

 The OCSPI has four main goals:

-- First, the OSCPI aims to promote a platform of scholars, criminologists and members of the civil society that want to improve the response of the Spanish crime control system towards immigrants.
-We have recruited over 20 collaborators eager to work in this unexplored field and contribute with new ideas in our context [read more]
+- The OSCPI aims to promote a platform of scholars, criminologists and members of the civil society who want to improve the response of the Spanish crime control system towards immigrants.
+We have recruited over 20 collaborators eager to work in this unexplored field and contribute with new ideas in our context [read more in spanish]

-- Third, the OCSPI provides training and formation to formal social control system specifically in its relationship with immigrants.
-We have many police officers, lawyers, among our students, and we want to take advantage of our privilege position to improve their formation in a field frequently neglected [read more].
+3. We provide training to formal social control system specifically in its relationship with immigrants.
+We have many police officers, lawyers, among our students, and we want to take advantage of our privileged position to improve their formation in a field frequently neglected [read more in spanish].

-- Finally, the OCSPI collects, studies and provides best practices in different areas of observation, such as cultural diversity, attention to trafficked migrant women, attention to migrant minors, treatment of migrants in prison, etc. [read more].
+4. Finally, the OCSPI collects, studies and provides best practices in different areas of observation, such as cultural diversity, attention to trafficked migrant women, attention to migrant minors, treatment of migrants in prison, etc. [read more in spanish].